mgahulsman/geo1004_hw03/README.md

 Maarten Hulsman - 5379989

 ## Code instructions
 Before running the script, ensure your input data is placed in the correct relative directory.
 The program expects an input file to be present in the ../input/ folder relative to the execution path.
+In order to write to the CityJSON file, it is important to have json.hpp in the include folder.

 ```text
 .